 Eat well and focus on seasonal foods, and an organic diet, as this way you’ll know the produce is far less likely to have been influenced by hormones, pesticides, added preservatives, chemicals and additives.

-Have a majority plant based diet and get strict about what you’re putting inside of yourself as studies show it influences not just your health, but the health of your baby through the process of ‘epigenetics’, which is where what you eat can influence the expression of certain genes in offspring.
+Have a majority plant based diet and get strict about what you’re putting inside of yourself as studies show it influences not just your health, but the health of your baby through the process of ‘epigenetics’, where what you eat can influence the expression of certain genes in offspring.

 Exercise to help boost the circulation to your reproductive organs and also to help you maintain a healthy body and mind.
 Exercise can also help to reduce stress but too much or being over vigorous can do the opposite, so be mindful and aim for that which is realistic and achievable for you.